 - Dru Marsh, an environmental lawyer, graduated from the Geography and Environmental Science BSc Honours program in 2000.
 His thesis was entitled “Landscape evolution in northeast Thailand: Reconciling conflicting models of cover-layer evolution on the Khorat Plateau”.
 He then got a Monash Law degree as well as a PhD at University College Dublin, and is now ...
 Read more

-- A range of research facilities and resources are available in the School of Geography and Environmental Science.
+- A range of research facilities and resources are available in the Centre for Geography and Environmental Science.
 They are used by staff, post-docs, research assistants, and by those students doing research for Honours, Masters or PhD degrees.
 Some are also utilised for undergraduate teaching.
 Laboratories The pollen analysis laboratories include a ‘wet lab’ for extracting pollen and ...
 Read more

 - Scholarships A variety of scholarships are available, from the University, the Faculties, and the School.
 Contact your Faculty for more information on central scholarships.
 The School of Geography and Environmental Science is currently revising its in-house Honours scholarship policy.
 Watch this space!
 Departmental Facilities Available to Honours Students A variety of facilities are available to you as an ...
 Read more

 - The thesis and assessment The ATS4778 / ATS4779 thesis is worth 50% of the overall assessment.
 This is done on a specialised topic in Geography and Environmental Science supervised by one or more staff members.
 The other 50% of the assessment is split between two course-work units, each equivalent to 12 points.
 The first is the compulsory first semester unit, ATS4776 – Seminar ...
 Read more